dalesaari/dalesaari.github.io/index.md

 ## Dale Saari GitHub Page

-Click the button in the top-right to go to my guthub projects..
+Click the button in the top-right to go to my guthub projects.

 Everything is very basic right now, but between pipelined projects and online coursework things should be added semi-regularly.